Chief Operating Officer Group

 Entitlements Management Branch's key responsibilities include:

-- providing advice to our portfolio Ministers regarding Senators and Members' access to entitlements – particularly the Special Minister of State;
+- providing advice to its portfolio Ministers regarding Senators and Members' access to entitlements – particularly the Special Minister of State;

-- advising Senators, Members and their staff on entitlement issues; providing staff help-desk services for the staff of Members of Parliament;
+- advising Senators, Members and their employees on entitlement issues; providing staff help-desk services for the employees of Members of Parliament;

 - providing secretariat support for the Australian Political Exchange Council, which provides an international exchange program for young political leaders.